What is a hemifacial spasm?

 Treatment, management and prognosis

-Most cases of a hemifacial spasm require treatment before they get better.
-Several types of treatments exist, including antiseizure drugs, Botulinum toxin injections and surgery.
+Many cases of a hemifacial spasm may require treatment.
+Several types of treatments exist, including antiseizure drugs, botulinum toxin injections and surgery.

 Oral Medication

-Hemifacial spasms can be treated with medication, although this option has not been shown to be very effective and can result in many side effects.
+Hemifacial spasms can be treated with medication, although this option may not be effective and can result in side effects.

-Anticonvulsant medications that can be used to treat this condition include:
+Anticonvulsant medications that can be used to treat this condition in some cases may include:

 These medications can cause side effects that can range from mild to severe, such as: